Infrastructure as Code for MLOps with Terraform

 - →IAM + OIDC — the exact role part four's CI assumed, scoped to one repo, with no long-lived keys.

-Notice this isn't a grab bag of AWS services.
-It's a precise list of every dependency the earlier parts leaned on.
-IaC is where the whole series' loose ends get tied into one apply.
+Notice this isn't a random collection of AWS services.
+It's a precise list of every dependency the earlier parts relied on.
+Infrastructure as code is where all the loose ends of this series get tied together into one apply.

 The network and the cluster: don't hand-roll these

-A production-grade VPC is a couple dozen resources — subnets across AZs, route tables, a NAT gateway, internet gateway — and an EKS cluster adds the control plane, node groups, and a tangle of IAM.
-Writing all of that by hand is how you get a subtly-broken network at 2am.
-The community modules are the sane default, and using them is not cheating; it's the same instinct as not writing your own auth library.
+A production-grade VPC is a couple dozen resources: subnets across availability zones, route tables, a NAT gateway, an internet gateway.
+An EKS cluster adds the control plane, node groups, and a web of IAM roles on top.
+Writing all of that by hand is how you end up with a subtly broken network at 2am.
+The community modules are the sensible default, and using them isn't cheating; it's the same instinct as not writing your own auth library.

 # network.tf